Linux and Unix lpr command

 Submits print requests.

-Submits the request to print myfile.txt.
+Submits a request to print the file myfile.txt.